pbradshawusc/treasureHunters/GameDesignDoc.md

 _(All moving objects aside from Arrows will have 2 or 3 step animations along with movement)_

   1. Treasure Hunter (player)
-    - Movement: Horizontal and vertical on arrow key presses
+    - Movement: Horizontal and vertical on arrow key presses.
+Jumps just like in the original Frogger game
     - Generation: Bottom of the screen in the same place every time the user loses a life or enters a temple
     - Sprites:
     - ![Treasure Hunter Still](./Images/Treasure Hunter Still.gif)